opensearch-project/documentation-website/_ml-commons-plugin/model-serving-framework.md

 ## Load the model

-The load model operation reads the model's chunks from the model index, then creates an instance of the model to load into memory.
+The load model operation reads the model's chunks from the model index and then creates an instance of the model to load into memory.
 The bigger the model, the more chunks the model is split into.
 The more chunks a model index contains, the longer it takes for the model to load into memory.

 ### Get the `model_id`